 CloudCommander is a compact app that supports a large number of services – from commonly used Dropbox, OneDrive and GoogleDrive to more exotic Copy to SugarSync, Bitcasa, Flickr and Picasa.
 It also can mount WebDAV and connect to remote servers via FTP/ SFTP/ FTPS.
 Connect to a service using your login credentials and you will see thumbnails of files stored in the cloud, they do not need to be downloaded on your PC unless you double-click to open them.
 You thus get to free up space on your hard drive.
 You can drag-and-drop files and folder to/from the service and set up your own preferences.
 The application offers all the basic functionality typical to such tools.
 You have to bring up the app’s window separately to access your online data or work in a web-browser.

 CloudMounter is a desktop application and it is compatible with all major services – you can map Google Drive as network drive, Dropbox as network drive, connect to Amazon S3 and Microsoft OneDrive.
-It features WebDAV client and FTP/ SFTP/ FTPS client.
 The application moves, copies, deletes your online files as if they were on traditional hard drives.
 Just like CloudCommander the app does not move files to your hard drive unless you open them from the cloud.
 The app is available in multiple languages.

 How to protect my files in cloud storage?

 CloudMounter stands out in comparison with other such apps when it comes to security.
 You are logging into services through their native APIs.
 The developer added an encryption feature in the latest release of CloudMounter thus increasing the level of security further.

 The apps that enable mount cloud drive provide you with the best cloud manage techniques and make it easy to juggle your data between multiple services.

 Version 1.5.1475 (23rd Sep, 2019) Release notes